About this listing

-My check-in time is 4PM and check out is 10AM.
 Although I can be flexible, I am often not home and can only arrange a welcome at a mutually convenient time for both you and your possible companion at the same time.
+My check-in time is usually 4PM and check out is before 10AM.
+But the check in or check out time may not be exactly those above if another time is more mutually convenient.
 If you cannot arrive near 4PM, you may have to wait until I come home at the end of the evening to be checked in.
-All guests must arrive together and meet me and the dogs prior to getting the key.
+All guests must arrive with their companion and meet me and the dogs prior to getting the key.

 No animals or guests without my prior consent.

 Please observe the check out time.
 I often have cleaning people come immediately after you leave and I like to have your bedding and towels washed and dried before they arrive so they can make the bed for the next guest.

 Due to the layout and constraints of my house, I can't accommodate smokers or children.